Dispersive estimates for fractional order Schr\"odinger operators: Introduction

-In this paper we consider linear dispersive estimates for the Schr\"odinger evolution $e^{itH}$ with a Hamiltonian of fractional Laplacian type, $H = (-\Delta)^{\alpha} +V$.
-The potential $V(x)$ is a bounded real-valued function on $\R^n$, $n \geq 2$, which decays at a polynomial rate for large $|x|$.
-We assume that the potential does not introduce any embedded eigenvalues of positive energy, and that zero is a regular point of the spectrum for both $H$ and $(-\Delta)^\alpha$ (i.e. $2\alpha<n$).
+We now consider the non-integer order Schr\"odinger operators $H=(-\Delta)^\alpha +V$, and no longer include a subscript.
+We assume that the potential does not introduce any embedded eigenvalues of positive energy, and that zero is a regular point of the spectrum for both $H$ and $(-\Delta)^\alpha$ (the last assumption being satisfied precisely when $2\alpha<n$).
 Under these assumptions we show that the perturbed evolution $e^{itH}$ satisfies the same $L^1 \to L^\infty$ bounds as that of the free fractional Laplacian $e^{it(-\Delta)^\alpha}$ once any bound states are projected away.
-Fractional Schr\"odinger equations have garnered interest in the physics literature, see for example \cite{Laskin,Laskin2}, where Laskin proposes a theory of fractional Quantum Mechanics.

 The free propagator kernel is the Fourier transform in $\R^n$ of the complex exponential function $e^{it|\xi|^{2\alpha}}$.
 By a scaling argument, it should have size $|t|^{-n/(2\alpha)}$ provided the Fourier transform of $e^{i|\xi|^{2\alpha}}$ is bounded.
 A stationary phase estimate shows that this occurs whenever $\alpha \geq 1$.
 Thus when $\alpha \geq 1$ we seek a bound of the form